8 Natural Alternatives to Dish Soap & Dishwasher Detergent

 Bonus Tip: You can also use Branch Basics + vinegar to deep clean and detoxify your dishwasher.

-Create a Human-Safe Home With Branch Basics
+Create a Safer and Healthier Home With Branch Basics

 The big takeaways: